 - Before appointing an OSP, conduct your own careful due diligence on the service providers being considered – we recommend using an industry standard Due Diligence Questionnaire.
 Continue to do due diligence throughout the relationship.
+This is often a regulatory requirement / expectation.

 - Put a formal written contract in place with the chosen service provider and ensure that it has the approval of the Board / Governing Body and review it periodically.